 Timely Access to Systems and Data: Ensuring that project team members have timely access to all necessary SAP systems, data, and environments required for the project.

-Provision of Required Documentation: Providing all relevant documentation, including current role and authorization structures, business process documentation, and any existing governance policies.
+Provision of Required Documentation: Providing relevant existing documentation, including current role and authorization structures, business process documentation, and any existing governance policies.

 Key User Availability: Designating key users and ensure their availability for workshops, requirement gathering sessions, testing phases, and training sessions.